 Dove: Absolutely!
 There is always more to learn.
 I own a large collection of training books, which I'll read looking for new ideas and I will watch any videos, even old ones, looking for ideas.
 I also participate in weekend training seminars; courses and competitions to keep on my toes and constantly improve myself as a trainer.

 What aspects of dog training do people struggle with the most?

 Dove: One weakness is definitely these hour-long, once a week obedience classes.
 Ideally training sessions should be short (15-25 minutes max) to keep the dog's interest and keep the energy level up for both the dog and trainer.

 And doing three ten-minute sessions a day accomplishes a lot more than one half hour long session.
 I also find many dog training instructors only offer one method of training and they often lack creativity when dealing with dogs that are presenting a training challenge.

-What else makes your dog training better than conventional methods in obedience classes and books?
+What makes your dog training video better than going to obedience classes?

 Dove: Dog training should be fun and that's what I focus on in my training.
 And the more training you do with your dog, the more fun you are going to have with your dog, as well as creating a happier, more confident and better behaved pet.

 Unless you are teaching a dog not to do something, absolutely everything should be trained in an upbeat and positive manner.
 And even when it is necessary to correct a dog in a negative way, you must then immediately show your dog the right behavior and praise it in a positive way.

 So after every negative, we follow with a positive to keep your dog happy and wanting to work for you.
 And we always end training with a play session!
 Training should be fun for both you and your dog!